yavin-dev/docs/pages/guide/03-start.md

 -----------------------------------------------
 The Yavin example project consists of the following key elements :

-1. [HJSON configuration](https://github.com/yahoo/navi/blob/master/packages/webservice/app/src/main/resources/demo-configs/db/sql/DemoConnection.hjson) for a H2 in-memory database.
+1. [HJSON configuration][demo-connection] for a H2 in-memory database.
-1. [HJSON configuration](https://github.com/yahoo/navi/blob/master/packages/webservice/app/src/main/resources/demo-configs/models/tables/DemoTables.hjson) for a table (and its respective measures and dimensions).
+1. [HJSON configuration][demo-table] for a table (and its respective measures and dimensions).
 1. HJSON configuration for any security roles you want defined.
-1. [A liquibase script](https://github.com/yahoo/navi/blob/master/packages/webservice/app/src/main/resources/db/changelog/changelog.xml) that sets up your database with relevant tables needed for Yavin.
+1. [A liquibase script][liquibase-script] that sets up your database with relevant tables needed for Yavin.
-1. [Test data](https://github.com/yahoo/navi/blob/master/packages/webservice/app/src/main/resources/netflix_titles.csv) that is initialized in the database.
+1. [Test data][test-data] that is initialized in the database.
-1. [Example integration tests](https://github.com/yahoo/navi/blob/master/packages/webservice/app/src/test/kotlin/com/yahoo/navi/ws/test/integration/DemoDataSourceTest.kt) that verify the Yavin APIs are working correctly.
+1. [Example integration tests][integration-tests] that verify the Yavin APIs are working correctly.
-1. [A Spring boot application configuration file](https://github.com/yahoo/navi/blob/master/packages/webservice/app/src/main/resources/application.yaml) that configures web service routes, security, and other service level controls.
+1. [A Spring boot application configuration file][spring-boot-config] that configures web service routes, security, and other service level controls.

 Yavin Detailed Installation Guide
 -----------------------------------------------